-Gorkha Janmukti Morcha (GJM) leader Bimal Gurung today claimed in the Supreme that the Police had lodged false cases against its members to pressurise them and suppress their movement for a separate Gorkhaland state.
+Gorkha Janmukti Morcha (GJM) leader Bimal Gurung today claimed in the Supreme Court that the West Bengal Police had lodged false cases against its members to pressurise them and suppress their movement for a separate Gorkhaland state.

 However, the state police maintained that Gurung was absconding, not cooperating in the probe of cases lodged against him and playing “blatant politics”.